google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 Because Generic Sensor API is a powerful new feature added to the Web, Chrome aims to make it available only to secure contexts.
-In practice it means that in order to use Generic Sensor API you'll need to access your page through HTTPS.
+In practice it means that to use Generic Sensor API you'll need to access your page through HTTPS.
 During the development you can do so via http://localhost but for production deployment you'll need to have HTTPS set up on your server.
 See Security with
 [HTTPS article](/web/fundamentals/security/)
  for best practices and guidelines there.

-### Only main frame
+### Only the main frame

-To prevent iframes from reading sensor data the Sensor objects can be created only within main frame context.
+To prevent iframes from reading sensor data the Sensor objects can be created only within a main frame.

 ### Sensor readings delivery can be suspended